richard-strauss-werke/strauss-ODD/README.md

 It should also be possible to build a schema by applying a transformation scenario to the ODD in oXygen.
 In this case, add selectedSchema to the transformation settings.

-Note: When odd2odd.xsl throws an error in the build process, it might be necessary to 1) replace the source attributes in the file src/rswa.extension.MEI.xml by absolute paths, or 2) alternatively, copy src/mei-source.xml to odd2odd.xsl's folder (for example, C:/Program%20Files/Oxygen%20XML%20Editor%2015/frameworks/tei/xml/tei/stylesheet/odds; don't delete the copy in your odd folder.
+Note: When odd2odd.xsl throws an error in the build process, it might be necessary to 1) replace the source attributes in the file src/rswa.extension.MEI.xml by absolute paths, or 2) alternatively, copy src/mei-source.xml to odd2odd.xsl's folder (for example, C:/Program Files/Oxygen XML Editor 15/frameworks/tei/xml/tei/stylesheet/odds; don't delete the copy in your odd folder.

 Credits
 -------

-Based on the TEI P5 specifications at [http://www.tei-c.org/release/xml/tei/odd/p5subset.xml], this ODD integrates Raffaele Viglianti's prefixed version of the MEI's "mei-source.xml" [tei-mei](https://github.com/TEI-Music-SIG/tei-mei/">tei-mei</ref>), the TEI-C's [XInclude ODD](http://www.tei-c.org/release/xml/tei/custom/odd/tei_xinclude.odd), and draws on specifications in Peter Stadler's [Carl-Maria-von-Weber-Gesamtausgabe ODDs](https://github.com/Edirom/WeGA-ODD).
+Based on the TEI P5 specifications at http://www.tei-c.org/release/xml/tei/odd/p5subset.xml, this ODD integrates Raffaele Viglianti's prefixed version of the MEI's "mei-source.xml" [tei-mei](https://github.com/TEI-Music-SIG/tei-mei/), the TEI-C's [XInclude ODD](http://www.tei-c.org/release/xml/tei/custom/odd/tei_xinclude.odd), and draws on specifications in Peter Stadler's [Carl-Maria-von-Weber-Gesamtausgabe ODDs](https://github.com/Edirom/WeGA-ODD).